HasibulHayat/BMS_V_5/README.md

 | MEMBER      | Household member                              |
 | STAFF       | Operational staff                             |

+---

 ## Future Improvements

-- Payment Tracking
+* Payment Tracking
-- Notification System
+* Notification System (rent reminders, alerts)
-- Dashboard analytics
+* Dashboard analytics
-- Production deployment
+* Production deployment

+---

+## Why This System?

+This system is designed not just as software, but as a **practical solution for real estate and property management businesses**, helping them operate more efficiently and scale easily.